ofthedove/recipes/MoistGarlicChicken.md

 # Moist Garlic Chicken
-I'm afraid this "recipe" is very basic and will take some interpertation to replicate.
-It's prety hard to mess up.
+I'm afraid this "recipe" is very basic and will take some interpretation to replicate.
+It's pretty hard to mess up.
 Good luck!

 ## Ingredients
-Chicken
+- Chicken
-Butter
+- Butter
-Cracker Crumbs
+- Cracker Crumbs
-Shredded Cheese
+- Shredded Cheese
-Garlic
+- Garlic

 ## Instructions
 Dip chicken in melted butter.
 Dredge in cracker crumb/cheese/garlic mixture.
 Pack tightly in casserole and bake till done.
-Serve with smashed potatoes and cooked vegtables.
+Serve with smashed potatoes and cooked vegetables.